Joseph J. Sherman: Early life

 Sherman was born in Anaheim, California, and was raised in Riverside, California.
 At the age of 10 he spoke at a public hearing regarding noise pollution at Riverside Municipal Airport.
 Sherman wrote and delivered his own speech to city council members explaining that it was hard to do homework with airplanes constantly flying overhead, and that more airplanes would make studying more difficult.
 At the age of 11. he was team captain of his elementary school's KidQuiz team, a Saturday morning children's game show on CBS2 in Los Angeles.
 At the age of 16 he was recruited by the University of California to participate in a young scientists research program.
 At this program Sherman worked in a National Institutes of Health-sponsored laboratory developing neurotransmitter sensors for brain research.
 He was a leader in his high school's Key Club.

 Education

 Sherman studied at The University of California, San Diego and served on the UCSD Diversity Council.
 Sherman studied under anthropologist Charles L. Briggs He lectured about The Legitimization of Terrorism.
 Sherman was a resident at The International House (I-House) on Eleanor Roosevelt College, and studied abroad at The University of Göttingen in Germany.
 Sherman has studied at the Monterrey Institute of Technology and Higher Education in Mexico and received a fellowship from the University of California, Berkeley.
+Sherman has Non-Profit Management Certification from Duke University.

 Sherman completed his MBA at Ecole Supérieure de Commerce de Marseille-Provence (KEDGE Business School) in Marseille, France.
 He wrote a book on Euro-Mediterranean Corporate Financial Structures based on his research at Kedge.
 He was an eMBA exchange student at Shanghai Jiao Tong University in China.